Greek War of Independence

 The first revolt began on 21 February 1821 in the Danubian Principalities, but it was soon put down by the Ottomans.
 These events urged Greeks in the Peloponnese into action and on 17 March 1821, the Maniots were first to declare war.
 In September 1821, the Greeks, under the leadership of Theodoros Kolokotronis, captured Tripolitsa.
 Revolts in Crete, Macedonia, and Central Greece broke out, but were suppressed.
 Greek fleets achieved success against the Ottoman navy in the Aegean Sea and prevented Ottoman reinforcements from arriving by sea.
 Tensions developed among Greek factions, leading to two consecutive civil wars.
 The Ottoman Sultan called in Muhammad Ali of Egypt, who agreed to send his son, Ibrahim Pasha, to Greece with an army to suppress the revolt in return for territorial gains.
 Ibrahim landed in the Peloponnese in February 1825 and brought most of the peninsula under Egyptian control by the end of that year.
-Despite a failed invasion of Mani, Athens also fell and revolutionary morale decreased.
+Though an Ottoman–Egyptian invasion of Mani failed, Athens fell, and revolutionary morale decreased.

 The three great powers—Russia, Britain, and France—decided to intervene, sending their naval squadrons to Greece in 1827.
 They destroyed the Ottoman–Egyptian fleet at the Battle of Navarino, and turned the tide in favor of the revolutionaries.
 In 1828, the Egyptian army withdrew under pressure from a French expeditionary force.
 The Ottoman garrisons in the Peloponnese surrendered and the Greek revolutionaries retook central Greece.
 The Ottoman Empire declared war on Russia allowing for the Russian army to move into the Balkans.
 This forced the Ottomans to accept Greek autonomy in the Treaty of Adrianople and semi-autonomy for Serbia and the Romanian principalities.
 After nine years of war, Greece was recognized as an independent state under the London Protocol of February 1830.
 Further negotiations in 1832 led to the London Conference and the Treaty of Constantinople, which defined the final borders of the new state and established Prince Otto of Bavaria as the first king of Greece.